Ministry of Defence

 The Rev. Alan Charles Herbert

 Chaplain Royal Naval Volunteer Reserve.
 HMS "Hermes" Lost when the Aircraft Carrier was bombed and sunk by Japanese Naval Aircraft off Ceylon.
 9 April 1942.
 Aged 32.
-Son of Henry Alan (M.A.) & Catherine Leeke of Seaford Commemorated on The Plymouth Naval Memorial.
+Son of Henry Alan (M.A.) & Catherine Leeke of Seaford No known grave.
+Commemorated on Plymouth Naval Memorial.

 LOWER